 In the future, the “matching” of evolving skills to evolving work (roles) within the context of a redesigned job should be very intentional.
 This can help ensure that you’re building a job that is a logical, holistic combination for a single person to have, rather than a somewhat haphazard mix as it often is today.

 Think of it like this: What if by 2030, your current role no longer existed?
 How would the work get done?
 How would you rethink doing the work?

-This approach also sheds light on organizational needs that might emerge because of changing work.
+This approach also sheds light on organisational needs that might emerge because of changing work.
 For example, if it makes the most sense for permanent employees to handle the work, there may be new training and hiring requirements.
 To engage outside perspectives, leaders may want to develop or use a new crowdsourcing platform.
-Working with digital labor or AI may require leaders to select the most appropriate form of human-machine collaboration, to answer the previously asked question, “Should an AI technology augment the human worker or relieve them?”
+Working with digital labour or AI may require leaders to select the most appropriate form of human-machine collaboration, to answer the previously asked question, “Should an AI technology augment the human worker or relieve them?”
 All these considerations feed into work redesign.

 Typically, a state transportation department is charged with planning, delivering, and maintaining transportation projects and infrastructure such as roads and bridges and enabling the safe and easy movement of people.

 With demographic changes, mobility preferences and shifting behaviours, transportation needs, too, will shift to meet demand.
 Ride-sharing, bike-sharing, scooters, electric vehicles, autonomous vehicles and passenger drones are among a slew of emerging transport options.
 By 2040, it is predicted that more than 60 per cent of passenger miles travelled in the United States will be in fully autonomous vehicles.14 Greater urbanisation, environmental concerns and shifting income streams could all have varying degrees of impact on a government department’s work.